tehau26nz/media-organiser/README.md

 ## Features

+- **Directory Flattening:** Optionally move all files from subdirectories into the main folder before organizing.
 - **Date-Based Organization:** Moves files into `YYYY/YYYY-MM` folders.
 - **Flexible Folder Structure:** Interactively choose to keep photos and videos together or separate them into `photos` and `videos` subfolders.
 - **Optional File Renaming:** Choose to rename your files to a standardized `YYYY-MM-DD_HH-mm-ss` format for clean, sortable filenames, or keep the original names.